Air Fried Quails with Five Spice & Butter (Chim Cút Nướng Air Fryer | Ngũ Vị Hương Bơ)

 Instructions

-4. Prep your air fryer by spraying it with a good layer of cooking oil to prevent sticking.
+4. Air fry: Prep your air fryer by spraying it with a good layer of cooking oil to prevent sticking.
 Place the marinated quails into the air fryer basket and air fry for 20-30 minutes at 400°F. Flip half way through.